| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 hip had lost about 30 % of its bone content.
 This bone

 loss is not restored.
+Creating a stable, biological

-With time, bone tissue grows into this
+fixation With time, bone tissue grows into this

 sponge-like surface of a stable prosthesis and the total hip joint